 Neil Hunter uses yeast and mice to study homologous recombination, an essential chromosome repair process.

-Hunting for Partners of the E3 Ligase, RNF212
+Hunting for Partners of the E3 Ligases RNF212 and HEI10

 Reciprocal exchange or crossing-over between parental chromosomes is essential for their accurate segregation at the first division of meiosis.
 Defects in crossing-over contribute to infertility, aneuploid diseases such as Down syndrome, and the maternal-age effect (decreased fertility and increased risk of birth defects in older women).
-Variants of the human RNF212 gene have been linked to variation in the rate of crossing-over.
-We have shown that mouse Rnf212 is essential for crossovers and shows an unusual haploinsufficient phenotype of reduced crossing-over in heterozygous animals.
-Preliminary data indicate that RNF212 is an E3-ligase for the small protein modifier, SUMO.
-This project aims to identify and characterize proteins that interact with RNF212, a putative E3 ligase for small protein modifiers such as ubiquitin or SUMO.
-Yeast two-hybrid, immunoprecipitation, and biochemical approaches will be used to test candidate interacting proteins.
-There will also be opportunities to learn immunofluorescence and super-high-resolution cytology techniques.
+Variants of the human genes RNF212 and HEI10 (a.k.a.
+CCNBIP1) have been linked to variation in the rate of crossing-over.
+We have shown that mouse Rnf212 and Hei10 are essential for crossovers and show an unusual dosage-sensitive phenotype of reduced crossing-over in heterozygous animals.
+Biochemical data indicate that RNF212 is an E3 ligase for the small protein modifier SUMO, whereas HEI10 is a ubiquitin ligase.
+Moreover, these proteins appear to play antagonistic roles with respect to the stability of recombination factors along synapsed chromosomes.
+This project aims to establish and characterize proteins that interact with RNF212 and HEI10.
+A number of candidate partners and substrates have been identified from unbiased and biased approaches, including yeast two-hybrid screenng and immunoprecipitation.
+Partner proteins will be confirmed and their functions analyzed using a vareity of cytological, molecular, genetic and biochemical approaches biology.

 Roles of Proteasomal Protein Turnover in Regulating Meiotic Recombination